Updated May 26, 2020

 Always Check The Zoning Laws

 Almost all potential properties will be governed by local and regional zoning laws that cannot be ignored.
 A location might seem perfect until you learn that you can’t have a certain species on property, or you can’t host public events, or that you can’t even build a parking lot for volunteers!
-It can be unpleasant to think of losing residents through natural causes or humane euthanasia, but if you plan on caring for large animals especially, you should consider whether or not you will be allowed to bury residents onsite when they pass away.
+It can be unpleasant to think of losing residents through natural causes or humane The act of ending someone’s life to spare them from suffering or a significantly reduced quality of life that cannot be managed., but if you plan on caring for large animals especially, you should consider whether or not you will be allowed to bury residents onsite when they pass away.
 If you cannot, you will need to figure out other arrangements, which may not only be costly, but may also be limited when dealing with pigs and cows.
 You must always check a property’s zoning regulations prior to committing to a lease or purchase, being aware that if you’re planning a sanctuary in an area that’s rapidly developing, the original property zoning could very well change after you’ve already purchased it.
 Check out our resource about zoning laws here!

 Potential Site Features